Step 13.1A: Stationary Rocker

 Notes

-Use the Force and Torque Vector Scale buttons to increase or decrease the length of the Force Vectors. .
+Use the Force and Torque Vector Scale buttons to increase or decrease the length of the vectors if they are too long or too short to see easily.

 Analyze the Forces